* As an Amazon Associate I earn income from qualifying purchases. Click here for my full Affiliate and Professional Disclosure. *

 Custom Built Tiled Shower Niche:

 Cons: Risk of water leaks if built poorly.
-Both are more costly than other niche types – the horizontal niche, excessively so.
+Both are more costly than other types of shower wall inserts, especially the horizontal niche.

 Custom Built Tiled Horizontal Shower Niche: